kubos/kubos/docs/deep-dive/klb/kubos-linux-on-bbb.rst

 This supplementary document covers specific features and components of Kubos Linux for the Beaglebone Black.

-The :doc:`kubos-linux-overview` doc covers the major components of Kubos Linux.
+The :doc:`../../os-docs/linux-docs/kubos-linux-overview` doc covers the major components of Kubos Linux.

 Additionally, this document covers the steps required in order to build Kubos Linux.